Skip to content

 Neuroscience of nicotine addiction and treatment

-TRDRP supports innovative research that addresses the biology of nicotine addiction and treatment, with a goal of understanding and reducing commercial tobacco product use in populations that consistently have the highest smoking rates.
+TRDRP supports innovative research that addresses the biology of nicotine addiction and treatment, with a goal of understanding and reducing commercial tobacco product use in populations that consistently have the highest smoking and nicotine use rates.

 Examples of relevant research topics:

-• Studies of the potential for age-related differences in sensitivity and progression toward nicotine addiction and/or nicotine withdrawal.
+• Identify potential age-related differences in progression toward nicotine addiction, nicotine withdrawal, and nicotine behavioral adaptation.

-• Discern the health effects of flavorants , or tobacco products containing non-menthol synthetic cooling agents (e.g., WS-3 and WS-23).
+• Discern potential health effects of flavorants or tobacco products containing non-menthol synthetic cooling agents (e.g., WS-3 and WS-23), nicotine alkaloids (nicotyrine) and synthetic nicotine (metatine and meta-nicotine) on neurological health and behavior

 Back to top